Ryuzaki9623/Smart-Violence-Detection-Street-Violence-Detection-Traffic-Light-Violation-/README.md

 # Remarks

-I have implemented traffic light detection,violence detection along with a UI made with reactjs connected via flask.There are a few bugs in the code which i will fix it after i fully complete it .A person identification feature has been added in the violence detection module along with that if the video has some good clarity then the face will also be detected.I still have to add number plate capturing thing in the red light violation detection.Also an alert system was implemented in this.
+I have implemented traffic light detection,violence detection along with a UI made with reactjs connected via flask.There are a few bugs in the code which i will fix it after i fully complete it .A person identification feature has been added in the violence detection module along with that if the video has some good clarity then the face will also be detected.Also an alert system was implemented in this.